shaunwong/skct/src/documents/contents/section2.html.md

 * **Description**: Protonotes is a browser-based annotation tool that you can enable by including their JS file.
 * **License Type**: [Proprietary ToS](http://www.protonotes.com/termsOfUse.html)
 * **Last Updated**: ~2008
 * **Documentation**: Well documented in terms of usage, however there's no api, and the sour code is poorly documented.
 There's also no open source license for the source code.
+[Youtube Video](http://www.youtube.com/watch?v=WLDSkERQArA)
 * **Technologies Used**: JS/PHP/MySQL
 * **Notes**: It appears to work well enough, however it does not appear to be actively maintained.
 The JS also doesn't use any selector libraries and instead relies on .innerHTML property.